-The STEM Advancement through Group Engagement program (SAGE) at Duke University is an opportunity for undergraduate students to work in a small group setting (4-6 students) in weekly study sessions.
+The STEM Advancement through Group Engagement program (SAGE) at Duke University is an opportunity for undergraduate students to work in a small group setting in weekly study sessions.
 Led by specially trained SAGE Peer Facilitators, each group engages in weekly activities that are closely correlated with each course.

 SAGE is recognized by academic deans and STEM faculty at Duke as a premier program for highly motivated students with a strong interest in STEM learning at Duke.
 SAGE is successful in part because of the quality of our facilitators who bring knowledge, insight, empathy, and strong inter-personal skills to their work with their peers.

 SAGE helps students learn how to study science and math, provides extra support for the challenging material, and fosters a collaborative and proactive community of learners.
 SAGE is currently offered for select courses in biochemistry, biology, chemistry, computer science, economics, mathematics, and physics.

 Participating in SAGE

 SAGE students are highly motivated, want to establish a critical foundation for STEM learning at Duke, and are interested in learning in a community with other students.

 If you are a SAGE student, you are making a strong commitment to participate — that's why it works!
 You are also expected to work on the course material regularly and frequently in addition to attending the SAGE sessions.
 Finally, you will be expected to be prepared for each session and actively participate!
 Groups will meet once a week for 1 hour.

 The SAGE program centers on a learning community, which is composed of facilitated learning groups, which are directly tied to specific STEM courses.
 The program integrates experiential learning with reflection, individualized activities, resources and relationships.

 Each learning group consists of 4-6 participants and one learning facilitator.

-- facilitated weekly meetings (SAGE Sessions) in an online format for Fall 2020.
+- facilitated weekly meetings (SAGE Sessions) in an online format for Spring 2021.
 These sessions engage with course content and develop both independent and collaborative learning techniques

 - activities to integrate academic STEM learning with students' learning